tilburgsciencehub/website/content/tutorials/educational-support/hugo-website/add-content.md

 ## The `content` Folder
 Now that you've set up a theme for your Hugo website, you can finally start to write some content!

 Just **manually create Markdown files** using a text editor and place them in the `content` folder.
 The format should look something like this: `content/<CATEGORY>/<FILE>.md`.
-Usually, you can create as many categories as you want.
+Usually, you can create as many categories as you want, but it's better to check the theme documentation.

 {{% example %}}
 For instance, the [About page of odcm.hannesdatta.com](https://odcm.hannesdatta.com/docs/about/) is placed inside `content/docs/about/`.